A report for family physicians working in long-term care

-If you are a physician working in a long-term care facility, you can receive a personalized Long-Term Care Practice Report by completing the consent form found above.
-Once consent has been provided, a Health Quality Ontario account will be created to allow access to the reports.
-If you already have a Health Quality Ontario account, please sign in and complete the consent form.
+If you are a physician working in a long-term care facility, you can receive a confidential MyPractice report by completing the consent form found here.
+Once your consent has been provided, a Health Quality Ontario account will be created to allow access to the reports.
+If you already have a Health Quality Ontario account, please sign in first and complete the consent form.

 Reports are sent based on when consent is provided.
 Please consult the schedule below to determine when you will receive your report: